gizemdal/SpaceInvaders/README.md

 **Where to Play:** A MacOS executable is included under Mac_Exe

-*I do not own the game logo or the sound effects used in this game project.*
+*I do not own the visual assets or the sound effects used in this game project.*

 ### Player Goals & Objectives